rpetit3/camlhmp/docs/schema.md

 engine:
   type: blast   # The type of tool used to generate the data
   tool: blastn  # The tool used to generate the data
+  params:       # Additional parameters for the tool
+    min_pident: 80   # Minimum percent identity for the tool
+    min_coverage: 80 # Minimum percent coverage for the tool

 # targets: Lists the specific sequence targets such as genes, proteins, or markers that the
 #          schema will analyze.
 These should be included in the associated sequence query data